Love Is Blind: UK season 2: Unaired engagements

 Amy Jane and Ross M got engaged during the show, but the scene was left out of the final cut and never shown to viewers.
 They broke up after their first night out together due to having different values.
-Shortly after, Jane started dating James Clark, who she had also formed a serious connection with in the pods.
-As of August 2025, the couple are still together.
+Shortly after, Jane briefly dated James Clark, who she had also formed a serious connection with in the pods.

 Production

 Filming for this season took place across multiple countries within Europe, in October 2024 and lasted presumably between 35 and 40 days until the weddings.
 The ten days in the pods were shot in Stockholm, Sweden, reusing the set from Love Is Blind: Sweden.
 The post-pod honeymoons for the five engaged couples were then filmed at the Cap St George Hotel and Resort in Peyia, Cyprus.

 After the retreat, the couples moved in together in serviced apartments at Ducie Street Warehouse in Manchester where they spent the rest of the time filming up until the weddings.
 The weddings took place at Coos’ Cathedral in Aboyne Castle in Aberdeenshire, Scotland.